Frequently Asked questions

 I've found a dog or cat.
 What should I do?

 If you have taken in a lost cat or dog, thank you for getting him or her off the street.
-Contact Oakland Animal Control or your local animal control agency and file a found dog or cat report.
-You can take the animal to the Oakland Animal Control, have Oakland Animal Control pick him or her up, or care for it until their owner contacts Oakland Animal Control.
+Contact Oakland Animal Services or your local animal control agency and file a found dog or cat report.
+You can take the animal to the Oakland Animal Services, have them picked up.
+You can also provide care for that animal until their owner contacts the agency.

 Is the East Bay SPCA a "no-kill" facility?